 This report is provided for informational purposes, and a response is not required.
-The OIG appreciates the cooperation and assistance provided by your staff during this risk assessment.
+We appreciate the cooperation and assistance provided by your staff during this risk assessment.
 If you have any questions, please contact Brent Melson, Senior OIG Manager for Information Technology, or me.

-cc: Sartaj Alag, Chief Operating Officer and Associate Director, Division of Operations Elizabeth Reilly, Chief Financial Officer and Assistant Director, Office of the Chief Financial Officer
+cc: Sartaj Alag, Chief Operating Officer and Associate Director, Operations Division Elizabeth Reilly, Chief Financial Officer and Assistant Director, Office of the Chief Financial Officer Dana James, Deputy Chief Financial Officer, Office of the Chief Financial Officer